 Have a ball learning how to play the bagpipes and dance like a true Scot.
 Kilt optional!
 Our piper specializes in traditional ceilidh dancing and will demonstrate this energetic Scottish dance accompanied by a group of talented musicians.

 Head to the hills of the Cairngorms National Park in search of the only wild reindeer herd in the UK.
 Accompanied by your expert guide, you'll meet the ranger and the reindeer, before a picnic lunch and a lesson in bush craft skills.

 Culloden is an evocative place.
-The site of the last battle on British soil, and the last stand of an ancient royal dynasty whose lineage went back to the Dark Age Kingdom of Dalriada, a visit to Culloden battlefield is a must for keen historians.
+The site of the last battle on British soil, and the last stand of an ancient royal dynasty whose lineage dates to the Dark Age Kingdom of Dalriada, a visit to Culloden battlefield is a must for keen historians.

 Dolphin spotting on the Moray Firth

 Make your way to the Moray Firth, a stretch of the North Sea located to the east of Inverness, in search of bottlenose dolphins.
 You'll board a private RIB boat and take to the water with the hope of finding these beautiful creatures.

 Eilean Donan is recognised around the world as one of the most iconic images of Scotland, situated amid a striking landscape on an island where three great lochs meet.
 The entirety of the castle and a visitor center can be explored at your leisure.

 Explore the Cairngorms